Get Matched With Online Colleges

 What is a Dentist?

 Dentists diagnose and treat issues with the mouth, teeth, and gums.
 They also provide training and advice on dental care in order to prevent future problems such as cavities and gum disease.
-Dentist may repair or remove broken teeth, take molds for dentures and other oral prosthetics, and deep clean scale and plaque from beneath the gum line.
+Dentist may repair or remove broken teeth, take molds for dentures and other oral prosthetics, and more.
+Generally, cleanings and other basic care is done by a dental hygienist.

 Compare Popular Online Programs